anordin95/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 If there are no more jobs pending execution, the event-loop is smart enough to rest and avoid needlessly wasting CPU cycles, and will come back when there's more work to be done.
+In practice, the queue data structure is a tad more involved, but frankly not by much!

 Effective overall execution relies on tasks sharing well.
 A greedy task could hog control and leave the other tasks to starve rendering